|Etruscan funerary casket, 2nd century BCE.|

 a loanword from the Turkish boya.

 In general it seems, unfortunately, that henna — whether for a bride or for ordinary use — was not done in patterns but rather a simple stain on the fingernails and palms.
-BUT I did find a few amazing photos that show henna patterns for Gorani brides!
-The Gorani people are a Slavic Muslim ethnic group living in the Kosovo region, and they are well-known for their tradition of elaborately painting bride’s faces with delicate patterns in blue, white, and gold.
+BUT there are a few photos that do demonstrate a tradition of henna patterns in the Balkans...
+In 1940, the Albanian artist Fadil Pullumi (Pëllumbi) did a series of watercolour paintings, based on postcard photographs, of traditional Albanian sights and landscapes, and he included one of a girl with hennaed hands in Dibra, a mountainous region straddling the border between Albania and Macedonia (you can see the original postcard photo here):

 In these photos, taken in 1966 in the village of Brod (Kosovo), a group of women are shown painting the bride’s hands and feet with henna patterns, using what look like small matchsticks, with a large bowl of henna resting next to the bride's legs.
 The caption notes that the women applying the henna are known as knarice in Našinski, the Gorani language, from the word kna, henna.